Osprey (Yr6) 2024 - 2025

 they shall walk and not faint. —Isaiah 40:31

-Our class teachers is Miss Neill and our teaching assistant is Miss Sims
+Our class teachers is Miss Roney and our teaching assistants are Miss Sims and Mrs Tennant

 let-your-light-shine-hand-lettering-108512971.jpg